The details

 -

-Welcome to Cusco—heart of the ancient Inca Empire!
+Welcome to Cusco: the heart of the ancient Inca Empire!

 Accommodation: Hotel